Development of USA (from 1778 to 1789)

-This portrait of Washington at Princeton was sold for $ 21.3M including premium by Christie's on January 21, 2006, lot 547, over a lower estimate of $ 10M.
+This portrait of Washington at Princeton was sold for $ 21.3M by Christie's on January 21, 2006, lot 547, from a lower estimate of $ 10M.
 Please watch the video prepared in 2015 by the auction house to remind the sale of this outstanding painting, the last of its type in private hands.

 1786 Joseph Brant by Gilbert Stuart

 The Mohawk captain Joseph Brant had been an unwavering ally of the British in the wars against the French and then against the American rebels.
 His mastery of the English language enabled him to become the most important negotiator of the Iroquois cause, and he was honored as such by King George III.
 He was a pious Anglican.
 Brant is an alteration of the first name given by white people to his father.

 He made two diplomatic stays in London, in 1775-1776 and 1785-1786.
 Like the Polynesian Omai whose portrait was painted by Reynolds in 1776, he aroused curiosity in aristocratic salons, skillfully exploiting his "noble savage" personality and not hesitating to show himself in public in an Iroquois costume.